 Read more about Kubernetes networking.

-3) Support simple configuration of storage volumes
+3) Simple configuration of storage volumes

 Either tool can be used to run containers that have persistent storage requirements.
 In the case of Kubernetes, Persistent Volumes abstract away the differences between storage implementations such as a local drive or cloud block storage volume.
 Compose doesn’t offer cloud integrations but still lets you easily configure local volumes that will always be remounted to your containers.